 In his first season as head coach at UNA, Keehn led the Lions to an impressive 32-20 record.
 Then in 2010, despite two key losses to the UNA pitching staff just prior to the start of the season, he led the Lions to a solid fourth place finish in the Gulf South Conference Tournament and a 29-24 overall record.

-Matt Hancock has completed six seasons as a member of the University of North Alabama coaching staff and his third as the Lions' full-time assistant coach.
+Matt Hancock has completed 10 seasons as a member of the University of North Alabama coaching staff and seven as the Lions' full-time assistant coach.

 Hancock was a one-year student assistant coach with the Lions and served two years as a graduate assistant before being elevated to the assistant's position prior to the 2009 season.
 His primary duties have been with the UNA pitchers.

 He has helped lead the Lions to a 218-140-1 record over the last seven seasons, including back-to-back NCAA South Region Tournament berths in 2011 and 2012.